reqable/reqable-docs/en-US/changelogs/windows/index.md

 - 🐞 [Fix] The bug that the `Proxy-Connection` header was not removed when sending to remote server.

 ## v1.2.0 <small><small>*2023-08-24*</small></small>
-- 🚀 [New] Apps are signed with EV certificates.
+- 🚀 [NEW] Apps are signed with EV certificates.
-- 🚀 [New] Added code snippet for API and traffic.
+- 🚀 [NEW] Added code snippet for API and traffic.
-- 🚀 [New] Added `Clear Cache` and `Reset App` in settings.
+- 🚀 [NEW] Added `Clear Cache` and `Reset App` in settings.
-- 🚀 [New] Urlencode supports text editing mode.
+- 🚀 [NEW] Urlencode supports text editing mode.
-- 🚀 [New] Urlencode supports importing and copying concatenated strings.
+- 🚀 [NEW] Urlencode supports importing and copying concatenated strings.
 - 💪 [Opt] Change version upgrade pop-up window.
 - 💪 [Opt] The UX of expanding the app menu bar.
 - 💪 [Opt] Adding quotes to URL values in generated cURL commands.